FormidableLabs/react-native-zephyr/docs/default-classes.md

-## Text Styling
+## Typography

 The `text:` classes adjust the font size of your text.
 Use the `color:` classes to change your text color.
 Use the `font-weight:` classes to adjust the weight of your text (e.g., bold text).
 Use `tracking:` classes to adjust the letter-spacing of your text.
+Use the `leading:` classes to adjust the (relative) line-height of your text.
 The `italic`, `uppercase`, `lowercase`, `capitalize`, `underline`, and `line-through` classes are one-off classes that apply transforms/decorations to your text.
 Use `text-align:` classes to align your text.

 | Prefix         | Argument                                                                    | Overridable | Properties Set                           | Example                                       |
 |----------------|-----------------------------------------------------------------------------|-------------|------------------------------------------|-----------------------------------------------|